UKCloud/documentation/articles/private-compute/prc-faq.md

 toc_sub2:
 toc_sub3:
 toc_sub4:
-toc_title: Private Cloud for Compute FAQs
+toc_title: Private Cloud FAQs
 toc_fullpath: FAQs/prc-faq.md
 toc_mdlink: prc-faq.md
 ---

-# Private Cloud for Compute FAQs
+# Private Cloud FAQs

 ## Service

 ### What is the service?

-Private Cloud for Compute is a single-tenant UKCloud for VMware service, where your compute requirements are hosted either in one of our data centres, to gain the benefits of our Assured and Elevated cloud platforms; or in your Crown Hosting Data Centre (CHDC); powered by VMware vCloud Director or OpenStack.
+Private Cloud is a single-tenant UKCloud for VMware service, where your compute or storage requirements are hosted either in one of our data centres, to gain the benefits of our Assured and Elevated cloud platforms; or in your Crown Hosting Data Centre (CHDC); powered by VMware vCloud Director or OpenStack.

-### How does Private Cloud for Compute differ from UKCloud for VMware?
+### How does Private Cloud Compute differ from UKCloud for VMware?

-Private Cloud for Compute provides you with dedicated infrastructure - the compute infrastructure is designed for the exclusive use of each customer, and provides the highest levels of separation and isolation from other customers.
+Private Cloud Compute provides you with dedicated infrastructure - the compute infrastructure is designed for the exclusive use of each customer, and provides the highest levels of separation and isolation from other customers.

 This service differs from UKCloud for VMware in that it also allows you to have more flexibility in the size of your VMs.